aofei/cameron/README.md

 An avatar generator for Go.

-Oh, by the way, the name of this project came from [Avatar](https://en.wikipedia.org/wiki/Avatar_(2009_film))'s director [James Cameron](https://en.wikipedia.org/wiki/James_Cameron).
+Oh, by the way, the name of this project came from the [Avatar](https://en.wikipedia.org/wiki/Avatar_(2009_film))'s director [James Cameron](https://en.wikipedia.org/wiki/James_Cameron).